Discover all the Excel tricks to move or copy a worksheet in the same workbook or in another workbook.

 How to Move a Worksheet in a Workbook

 To move a worksheet within a workbook, you have to:

 - Click on the tab of the worksheet you want to move

 Duplicate a sheet in a workbook

-Inside the icon you can see the symbol "+" (indicating you are copying the worksheet).
+- You can see the symbol "+" (indicating you are copying the worksheet) inside the icon.

 This technique works with any version of Excel.
 If you want to copy a worksheet to a new workbook, you can do it like this: